AidanNeeson/renewable-ml/README.md

 ### Accessing the Website

-The website can be found at this link: https://aidanneeson610artifact.netlify.app/
+The website can be found at this [link](https://aidanneeson610artifact.netlify.app/)

 ### Running the Notebooks Manually